emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 A ***Package*** is really nothing more than a name given to an Expression that evaluates to a Derivation.

-It helps to consider an example:
+It's easier to explain with an example:

 Imagine a function named `vim`{:.language-shell .highlight} that takes an `enableGui`{:.language-shell .highlight} argument (whose default value is `false`{:.language-shell .highlight}) and returns a Derivation.
 Imagine that your NixOS distro, in some global namespace, assigned a name to this Expression: `vim-no-gui = vim {}`{:.language-shell .highlight}